Noxagonal/Vulkan2DRenderer/README.md

 ##### Windows Visual Studio 2019
 1. Open PowerShell and navigate to a folder where you would like to download the VK2D project sources.
-2. copy and paste the following commands to the PowerShell window and press enter, this will also download everything for you (Don't close PowerShell even if it appears stuck, this can take a few minutes).
+2. Copy and paste the following commands to the PowerShell window and press enter, this will also download everything for you (Don't close PowerShell even if it appears stuck, this can take a few minutes).
 ```
 git clone https://github.com/Noxagonal/Vulkan2DRenderer
 cd Vulkan2DRenderer